sYmphoman/minimo/README.md

 # What is SmartLCD

-It's a combo of electronic and smartphone application to extend all features from original Minimorots EYE LCD and controller.
+It's a combo of electronic and smartphone application.
+It extend all features from original Minimorots EYE LCD and controller.

 ## What can be done ?